UMDLARS/farmbot/README.md

 pipenv install
 ```

-If you dod have `python3.6` install it.
+If you don't have `python3.6` install it.
 To install it on Ubuntu 16.04 and 14.04 run:
 ```
 sudo add-apt-repository ppa:jonathonf/python-3.6
 sudo apt-get update